shermiin/Concurrent-and-parallel-project/README.md

 Look in the folder *11mopp* for the four sub folders resembling the four tasks.
 In the subfolders e.g. *game-of-life* you may change the source code and the makefile.
-The makefile always needs to create an executable binary!

 You must not change the *.in files!